ntdat1107/ELMS/README.md

 npm install
 ```
 to install all needed packages.
-To run the UI of the website, type the command
+Also do the same in ELSM directory then from the root
+Next, install concurrently in command promt.
 ```
-npm start
+npm install -g concurrently
 ```

-Run
+Type the command
 ```
-npm build
+npm run dev
 ```
-to build the project to publish to user
+to run the project with backend services

 # Option 2: yarn
 First, from the root, run the command:
 ```